 Some folks are simply tired of owning a home and would prefer to travel, pursue a hobby, or be less responsible.
 For these people, homeownership loses its priority status, and selling a home turns into the ticket for realizing dreams.

 Life Cycle Reasons

 As people reach significant milestones in their lives, their residential preferences and needs often change.

 Moving in with a partner or getting married usually means selling for one or both of the homeowning parties.
 Conversely, breakups are also a common reason for people to sell homes.
 One party may need to buy out the other and not have the cash available, the place may not be affordable to sustain on a single income, or the home may simply hold bad memories.

 Downsizing a home is a key reason why empty-nesters move.
 The kids have grown up and moved out, and now the parents want a smaller place.
-Plus, the older you get, the harder a big house is to maintain, and the better an apartment or townhouse looks.
+Plus, the older you get, the harder a big house is to maintain, and the better an apartment or townhouse may look.
 Physical ailments make it difficult to climb stairs, walk long distances, negotiate narrow spaces, or do yard work.
 Since refitting can be expensive, it's often more expedient to move to a place with a preferable layout or a condo complex with maintenance staff.

 Active-adult communities are attracting many buyers over age 55.
-These planned communities offer golf courses, clubhouses, workout and recreational facilities, social gatherings, and health and medical facilities, making it easier to age in place.
+These planned communities have golf courses, clubhouses, workout and recreational facilities, social gatherings, and health and medical facilities, making it easier to age in place.